WSGA Hall of Fame

 While in Laramie, John and his Company established the Silver Bullet Amateur Championship.
 He sold his business with the stipulation that the tournament that now bears his son’s name continue.

 John and Kathy moved to Houston in 2002 to be near their grandchildren and help Mike and his wife Sarah in Mike’s battle with cancer.

 The Longpre family makes its annual trip back to Laramie every summer to participate and promote the Mike Longpre Silver Bullet Championship.
 The Longpre family golf tradition still lives on but unfortunately for Wyoming, they play most of their golf in Texas these days and not in the Cowboy State.

 After a successful amateur golfing career that included the WSGA Men’s Amateur titles in 1953 and 1962 to go along with Wyoming Open amateur title in 1961.

 Lew turned pro in 1965 and became the golf pro at Cheyenne Airport Golf Club.
-He continues to serve as the head pro at Cheyenne Airport to this day.

 His teachings and passion for golf have been passed on to several generations in the state.